 Executive Program for Leaders in Arts and Culture in the Nordics and Baltics

 Do you have a passion for growing into and succeeding in a demanding leadership position?
 Do you have a clear picture of your organization’s value creation dynamics?
 Are you ready to go beyond incremental finetuning when developing your culture business?

 Like any other sector, the cultural sector faces challenges because of today’s growing volatility and ambiguity.
-The conditions relate to the health crisis and economic downturns, changed political demands, economies, and funding, public desire, and much more.
+The conditions relate to the health crisis and economic downturns, changed political demands, economies, funding, public desire, and much more.
 As a result, many cultural institutions find themselves in a constant process of change and renewal, which creates a need for new strategies and development.
-The need for cooperation with networks and for multidisciplinary collaboration to expose new ways to grow and deliver will increase.
+The need for cooperation with networks and multidisciplinary collaboration to expose new ways to grow and deliver will increase.

 A fresh approach to management and leadership is needed to guarantee positive results under changed circumstances.
 Cultural leaders need to have the proper knowledge and self-confidence to make strategic decisions about responding to multiple challenges and developing ways of working.
 To grow into and succeed in a demanding leadership position, leaders need skills and competencies to impact beyond their organization and the field itself.
 This new era calls for new business skills and a change in leadership mindsets.